spbreed/spbreed.github.io/markdown/AngularApp_intro.md

 > ##### TwoWay Binding

 * Fellow Silverlight developers can understand the complexity of two-way binding using propertychange events back in the old days.
-But AngularJS databinding makes this right OOB
+But AngularJS databinding makes this right OOB.

 > ##### Community Support